Containers Are Just Linux process (or process tree).

 Podman did not invent resource limits.
 It translated your CLI flags into cgroup settings the Linux kernel already understands.

-You can also look at live usage:
+You can also look at live usage (like command docker stats):

-sudo podman stats --no-stream primitive-lab
+podman stats --no-stream kienlt-lab

 7. Step 4: Prove the Layered Filesystem Story